lowzijian/TheWeatherMan/README.md

 Website for this project :
 https://statichostig.z23.web.core.windows.net/

-A static website hosted using microsoft azure student
+A static website hosted using microsoft azure student.